 The National Care Standards come into effect on 1 July 2019.
 From this date Oranga Tamariki will begin using these to guide our day to day work.
 So what does this mean for caregivers?

 The National Care Standards set out the standard of care every child and young person needs to do well and be well, and the support caregivers can expect to receive when they open their hearts and homes.

 They cover a range of things that are really important for tamariki and rangatahi in care, like supporting them to express their views and develop a life plan, keeping them connected to their whānau, giving them opportunities to participate in their culture, and making sure their education, health and recreation needs are met.

 They include a child-friendly Statement of Rights to ensure every child and young person in care understands what they’re entitled to and knows how to speak up or make a complaint.

-Importantly, implementing the National Care Standards will mean bringing to life the principles of mana tamaiti, whakapapa and whanaungatanga in practice - crucial under Section 7AA of new legislation and for meaningful and sustainable improvements for tamariki Māori.
+Importantly, introducing the National Care Standards will mean bringing to life the principles of mana tamaiti, whakapapa and whanaungatanga in practice - for meaningful and sustainable improvements for tamariki Māori.

 Six parts to the National Care Standards:

 - Part One: Needs assessments, plans, visits, and collection of information about children and young people

 - Part Two: Support to address child’s or young person’s needs

 - Part Three: Caregiver and care placement assessment and support